ShibamRoy9826/remime/README.md

 - Nice quotes on top of clock border
 - Work on a lightweight alternative for the audio
 - Configurable alarm messages and target labels
+- Work on a daemon, so that alarms can be run in the background, without having to run it in the terminal

 ## Known bugs 🐞
 - Doesn't backup break timing properly
 - occasionally shows wrong target labels, even when the original target time is correct.(In automatic pomodoro mode)
+- Resetting and setting back again and again in pomodoro mode causes weird time labels

 ## Contributing 🤝